devmaslove/css_units/README.md

 ## Usage

 Attention!
-You should always call `CssViewportUnits.initContextSizes(context);` before using relative sizes in current context.
+You should always call `CssViewportUnits.initContextSizes(context);` before using relative sizes.

-Dimension initialization (before using relative sizes in current context) can also be set via:
+Dimension initialization can also be set via:

 - `CssViewportUnits.initConstraintsSize(final BoxConstraints constraints)` - set dimensions relative to LayoutBuilder`s BoxConstraints
 - `CssViewportUnits.initCustomSize(final Size size)` - set custom *screen size*
 - `CssViewportUnits.initDefaultFontSize(final double fontSize)` - set custom default font size

+Attention!
+Call them directly in the context where you use relative sizes.
+You need to understand that the relative sizes are calculated dynamically.
+This means that if you set viewport size in one widget, and use relative sizes in others, they will not rebuild when viewport size change.

 For example, let's set the dimensions to `20 vmin` for the Container: